314szke/NNCS/README.md

 # Framework to Create Neural Network Control Systems

 This repository is based on [NNCS_matlab](https://github.com/nikos-kekatos/NNCS_matlab).
 It provides features to create, train and retrain neural network controllers to mimic given nominal controllers.
-The project provides methods to analyse the performance of the neural network controllers with respect to safety properties of the controlled system using formal verification tools of Breach.
+The project provides methods to analyse the performance of the neural network controllers with respect to safety properties of the controlled system using the formal verification tools of Breach.

 ## Getting started
 ### Prerequisites